Series Drogues: Learning From Tony Gooch

-Tony and Coryn Gooch stopped by this summer in their lovely and beautifully maintained aluminum sloop Taonui.
+Tony and Coryn Gooch stopped by in their lovely and beautifully maintained aluminum sloop Taonui.
 If you don’t know who they are, that is simply because they go out there on the ocean and do incredible things without fuss or drama.

 Like Tony deciding, when he was into “senior citizen” territory, that it might be a good idea to sail around the world non-stop single-handed.
 So he did.